-Partner countries for Year 4: West Africa
+Partner countries for Year 5: Mozambique

-Description: This project will support national and regional workshops to enhance the understanding and uptake of international standards for clean renewable fuels across West Africa.
-Garner Advisors and a group of private sector partners will coordinate with the Economic Community of West African States (ECOWAS) Center for Renewable Energy and Energy Efficiency (ECREEE) to create momentum for clean fuel standards in order to galvanize further support for clean renewable fuels across the region.
-This event aims to provide a background on key clean fuel standards, particularly biofuels standards, which can be utilized locally and regionally to meet energy, climate, health, and economic goals.
+Description: This project was approved following the ceiling increase and SA2 modification in 2022, and will support national workshops to enhance the understanding and uptake of international standards for clean renewable fuels in Mozambique.
+This event aims to provide a background on key clean fuel standards, particularly for cooking, which can be utilized locally and regionally to meet energy, climate, health, and economic goals.

-Out of the effort to promote renewable fuel in West Africa, Pivot has also undertaken a working relationship with ARSO to also develop workshop hosted by that body on Bioethanol.
-The parties have agreed to develop a five-part webinar, scheduled to end in September 2022, and thus part of this activity will be covered under this workplan.
-The webinar series with ARSO will be completed with only non-federal contributions.
-Moreover, proposals have been submitted for several in-person workshops in 2023, including in Mozambique, South Africa, and Senegal; and there are plans for a hybrid workshop in Mali in September 2022.
+Out of the effort to promote renewable fuel in Mozambique, Pivot has also undertaken a working relationship with ARSO to also develop a workshop hosted by that body on Bioethanol.
+The parties had agreed to develop a five-part webinar, scheduled to end in September 2023; however based on its success this series could be picked up again.